For part 1, click here.

 Route 66 State Park, Eureka, MO

 This State Park is beautiful.
-However, it has a more treacherous story behind it.
+However, it has a treacherous story behind it.
 Times Beach was a resort founded in 1925 along the lovely Meramec River.
-During the Depression, times were hard, and the town always struggled.
+During the Depression, the area struggled.
 The tourism from Route 66 helped it stay afloat, but as the interstate system took over, the town dwindled to a lower-middle class city.
 Then, scandal broke, when in the 1970s the city hired a company to spray their dirt roads with oil to combat their dust problems.
 Horses began to die, and the CDC moved in to investigate.
 It was found that this oil was highly toxic, and by 1985 the entire town was evacuated- save from one elderly couple who refused to leave.
-Eventually the government bought out the area, incinerated all the soil, and deemed it safe to use.
+Eventually the government bought the area, incinerated the soil, and deemed it safe to use.
 In 1999, the Route 66 State Park was opened, and now the area is filled with hiking trails, wildlife, and nature’s beauty.

 Funk’s Grove, IL